abap2UI5/docs/docs/get_started/introduction.md

 Welcome to abap2UI5 – an open-source project for developing UI5 apps purely in ABAP.

 ##### Features
-This project offers a pure ABAP approach for developing UI5 apps – entirely without JavaScript, OData, or RAP.
-Just like in classic ABAP, when a few lines of code were enough to display input forms and tables using Selection Screens & ALVs.
-It enables you to build apps with minimal system footprint, running seamlessly in both on-premise and cloud environments.
+abap2UI5 offers a pure ABAP approach to developing UI5 apps, without the need for JavaScript, OData, or RAP.
+Similar to classic ABAP, where a few lines of code were enough to display input forms and tables using Selection Screens & ALVs.

 ##### Evolution
-Launched in 2023 as a free-time project, abap2UI5 began with the basic functionality of a selection screen feature for ABAP Cloud and an initial blog post on SCN.
-Thanks to contributions from the ABAP open-source community, the project has continuously evolved, incorporating additional UI5 capabilities and expanding system compatibility.
+Launched in 2023 as a personal project, abap2UI5 began with basic selection screen functionality for ABAP Cloud and an initial blog post on SCN.
+Thanks to contributions from the ABAP open-source community, the project has continuously evolved.
 Today, abap2UI5 boasts a wide range of features and is a thriving, community-driven initiative.

 ##### Compatibility
 ![alt text](image-15.png){ width=50% }
-Running on all ABAP releases, from NW 7.02 to ABAP Cloud.
-It is compatible with on-premise landscapes, S/4HANA Private Cloud, On-Premise, and R/3 NetWeaver AS ABAP 7.50 or higher, as well as cloud environments BTP ABAP Environment and S/4HANA Public Cloud.
+abap2UI5 runs on all ABAP releases, from NW 7.02 to ABAP Cloud.
+It is compatible with on-premise landscapes, including S/4HANA Private Cloud, On-Premise, and R/3 NetWeaver AS ABAP 7.50 or higher.
+It also works in cloud environments like BTP ABAP Environment and S/4HANA Public Cloud.

 ##### Installation
 ![alt text](image-14.png){ width=50% }
-The framework only consists of classes and interfaces and can be easily isntalled via abapGit – no additional app deployment is required.
-For frontend backend communicaton you just need to create a single HTTP service.
+The framework consists only of classes and interfaces and can be easily installed via abapGit – no additional app deployment is required.
+To communicate with the client, you simply need to create a new HTTP service.

 ##### Development
-Simply implement a single interface to create a standalone UI5 application.
-Every abap2UI5 app is just an implentation of a single method of an interface.
-Every app is therefore again a full supported abapGit project which can be easily installed on various systems.
+UI5 apps are created by defining a new ABAP class and implementing a single method from the abap2UI5 interface.
+Each app is fully supported as an abapGit project, making installation across various systems straightforward.

 ##### Cloud Ready
-abap2UI5 relies only on released APIs, making it ready for clean core implementations with the new ABAP for Cloud language version.
-The abap2ui5 framework is "cloud ready".
-In your app implementation you have all freedom and can also use all new CDS, ABAP SQL or EML language features.
+abap2UI5 relies solely on released APIs, making it suitable for on-stack and side-by-side extensions using the new ABAP for Cloud language version.
+In your app implementation, you have full freedom to use new features like CDS, ABAP SQL, and EML.

 ##### Clean Core
-If you call in your app implementation only released APIs your whole develpment can be called "cloud ready & Upgrade stable", ready for the future.
+By ensuring your app only uses released APIs, your development remains "cloud-ready & upgrade-stable," adhering to clean core principles and ensuring future compatibility.

 ##### ABAP Classic
-As abap2UI5 only relies on class and interfaces it can also be used for onpremise abnd classic abap implementations.
-For older systeme there is also a downported verison availible.
+The abap2UI5 framework does not use any newer ABAP syntax features.
+This makes it also compatible for on-premise and R/3 NetWeaver systems, enabling development in classic ABAP (Tier 3) extensions.
+A downported version is also available for older systems.

 ##### Architecture
 The abap2UI5 system footprint is kept minimal.
-In its base version, it includes only essential classes and interfaces.
-If you need extended functionality, you can install additional addons.
+In its base version, it includes only the essential classes and interfaces.
+Additional functionality can be added by installing optional addons.

 ##### Security
-You manually create an HTTP handler for the frontend comunication of this framwork, giving you full control over all external communication.
+Since you manually create the HTTP handler for client communication, you have complete control over all external interactions, ensuring security.

 ##### Use in Production
 abap2UI5 is simply an implementation of an HTTP handler and can be used like any other HTTP service in a productive environment.

 ##### Support
 Running into problems or found a bug?
-Create an issue or join the abap2UI5 community on Slack for assistance.
+Submit an issue or join the abap2UI5 community on Slack for help.
 Community support is provided on a best-effort basis.

 ##### Contribution
-We welcome all contributions!
-Share your knowledge, hunt for or fix bugs, submit a PR, extend this documentation, leave a comment, or simply spread the word about abap2UI5.
-This project thrives on your support!
+Contributions are welcome!
+Share your knowledge, hunt for or fix bugs, submit a pull request, expand this documentation, leave a comment, or help spread the word about abap2UI5.
+The project thrives on your involvement!

 ##### Sponsor
-abap2UI5 relies on dedicated developers investing their free time.
-If you or your company can't contribute directly, consider supporting the project in other ways.
-Details are available here.
+abap2UI5 is maintained by dedicated developers volunteering their time.
+If you or your company use abap2UI5 in production but cannot contribute directly, consider supporting the project in other ways.
+More details can be found [here.](/resources/sponsor)